 Just 0.7 miles from the start, turn left at a junction with a trail heading to the summit.
-Straight ahead the Backbone Trail continues down to Piuma Road (and further to Malibu Canyon Road).
+Straight ahead the Backbone Trail continues down to Piuma Road (and farther to Malibu Canyon Road).
 Hikers can take this section of the Backbone Trail to reach Saddle Peak from Stunt High Trail.

 A short distance from the junction, make another left, heading up to the 2,805-foot summit.
 Straight ahead, there is a lower overlook along Saddle Peak Road that faces south and offers great views over Malibu.
 Saddle Peak is the sixth tallest point in the range.
 From here, one has an excellent view east toward Santa Monica Bay.
 Enjoy the panoramas and return the way your came.
 Dogs and bikes are not allowed on this trail.
 No fee or permit is required to hike to Saddle Peak, so get out enjoy!

 To get to the trailhead: From PCH, turn inland on Las Flores Road (across from Duke’s Restaurant).
 Drive 3.4 miles up this narrow twisting canyon and turn right onto Rambla Pacifico Street.
 After 0.6 miles, make a sharp right onto Schueren Rd. and take that for 1.8 miles to the intersection with Stunt Road.
 Turn left and park along the side of the road.
 The trailhead for Topanga Lookout is across from the trailhead for Saddle Peak so there will be likely be a few vehicles parked here.